Crucibles Develop Our Capacity

 Don’t think that the training effect happens automatically.
 James says, “Let perseverance finish its work.”
-This is a third person imperative in the Greek, and is stronger than just saying “allow perseverance to do its work”.
+This is a third-person imperative in Greek and is stronger than just saying “allow perseverance to do its work”.
 James has more imperatives (commands) per 1000 words than any other book in the New Testament, and this is no exception.
 We are commanded to cooperate with and not stand in the way of the training that God has designed for us in the crucible experience.

 Albert Barnes in his “Notes on the New Testament” comments on this verse: